 - Equipment Upgrade: Power crystals can be used to improve Red's gear, giving better stat bonuses.

-- Final Death: Playing in Hardcore story mode, as well as either Survival or Endless Labyrinth modes, means you die, you're gone.
+- Final Death Mode: Playing in Hardcore story mode, as well as either Survival or Endless Labyrinth modes, means you die, you're gone.
 You can save and quit, but once you reload your game your save file is erased until you quit again, so if you die, you have no file to fall back on.

 - Giant Enemy Crab: Well, giant friendly crab, as it's one of the pets Red can find.